Reading time: 4 minutes

 How are your yours working out?
 Everything hunky dory, or could they use a little boost?

 If there are times when you’re feeling a little insecure, a little neglected, or even a little put out, pull up a chair because I have a story to tell you.

 Let’s begin with the fact that everything we do stems from what we think, what we believe, what we say.

 We think we have freedom of action, but what we have is freedom to react – to events and people, to what we see or what we read, yet what we’re reacting to is ourself.
 Now that’s a kettle of fish of a different order.

-Forgetting this, Jen found herself regularly upset with her husband, not that he was an awful, scary, cheating son of gun, just your regular, non listening, non appreciative, non complimentary, fault finding, slightly controlling, husband.
+Forgetting this, my friend Jen found herself regularly upset with her husband, not that he was an awful, scary, cheating son of gun, just your regular, non listening, non appreciative, non complimentary, fault finding, slightly controlling, husband.

 And I know we don’t all have one of these…aren’t we the lucky duckies?

 The more she focused on feeling neglected, the worse it got.
 The more she expected him to not appreciate her the more she felt ignored.
 Her imagination ran wild, he was probably having an affair.
 Their marriage was over.

 But before she gave up and fled the country she remembered she had tools, tips and techniques that she’d forgotten to use.
 She’d been so caught up in the circumstances that she’d overlooked her divine right to be in charge of her destiny.

 These are the basics she returned to: